vedikavishwakarma120-cmyk/Indian-Traffic-sign-Classification/README.md

 Classes: 85

-Splits: The dataset contains a single train split, which we manually divided into training and validation sets.
+Splits: The dataset contains a single train split, which I manually divided into training and validation sets.

 🛠 Tech Stack
 Python 3.10+